Antarctica Fire History

 Antarctic Fire Hazards

-With the very unlikely exception of some exposed coal seams somehow catching fire or possibly banks of peat that have built up over thousands of years on sub-Antarctic islands though are permanently damp - and of which there is no record or evidence of either - there is really nothing at all in Antarctica that is naturally there that could burn.
+With the very unlikely exception of some exposed coal seams somehow catching fire or permanently damp banks of peat that have built up over thousands of years on sub-Antarctic islands igniting - of which there is no record or evidence - there is really nothing at all in Antarctica that is naturally there that burns.

 The cold temperatures make it very dry.
 As the windiest place on earth there is likely to be wind blowing at around gale force much of the time, more than strong enough to fan any flames.
 Finally, due to the temperature averaging below freezing across the whole continent, if there is a fire there is unlikely to be very much liquid water around to fight it with, if any at all.

 As Antarctica is such an extreme environment and so remote from any chance of help or rescue, the prospect of a station being gutted means not only the loss of the building/s, but also possibly the loss of "life support".

 Bases in Antarctica are often designed to survive fires by being made up of a number of separate buildings with a significant distance between them, if they are connected then it is by small insubstantial connections which themselves may be designed to be pulled down in case of fire.
 In this way if a building does catch fire, the chances are the fire won't spread to other nearby buildings.

 The First Fire in Antarctica

 The first recorded fire in Antarctica happened during the 1898-1900 British Antarctic Expedition led by Carsten E. Borchgrevink, aboard the Southern Cross.
 A member of the expedition accidentally set fire to his mattress with a candle during the winter nearly burning down the hut.
 If the hut had burnt down it could have led to the death of all members of the expedition following the loss of supplies and shelter.